ctf-journey/guide/_index.md

 ---
 type : "tags"
-title: "Guides"
+title: "Notes"
-subtitle : "Basic guides for each CTF category"
+subtitle : "All guides and writeups"
 ---